HayaN20/ASRC23/README.md

 Quality grades are available in the file "students_documents.quality".

 ## Citations
-If you use the ASRC dataset in your work, please cite it as:
+If you use the "ASRC23" dataset in your work, please cite it as: